enricmartos/cheese-mvc/README.md

 ## Personal goals

 - To get familiar with Spring Boot framework and learn how to perform basic CRUD operations
 - To acquire experience with ORM (Object-Relational Mapping) and JPA (Java Persistence API).
-Spefically, One-to-Many and Many-to-Many relationships
+Specifically, One-to-Many and Many-to-Many relationships
 - To start using Thymeleaf as a front-end template engine.
 - To implement custom model validations